azsk/AzTS-docs/Control coverage/Feature/DataShare.md

 Enable Security Logging in Azure Data Share

 ### Rationale
-Auditing logs and metrics must be enabled as they provide details for investigation in case of a security breach for threats.
+Auditing logs must be enabled as they provide details for investigation in case of a security breach for threats.

 ### Control Settings
 ```json